jlongster/dcpu-lisp/README.markdown

     * -e: run an expression instead of a file

 If you get an error, you may have to run this: `touch compiler.ol && make`

+# Standard Library

+Eventually, LCPU will target a specific operating system or programming environment in the DCPU-16 machine.
+I'm not interested in writing and maintaining custom memory allocation, I/O, and other libraries.

+Unfortunately, DCPU-16 is so new we don't really have any of those yet.
+However!
+A few awesome people have started to write them, along with libraries for things like allocation and I/O.

+We've started bundling these basic libraries under a single project called [stdlib](https://github.com/0x10c-dev/stdlib).
+LCPU comes with this bundled in, so you can use it straight out of the box.
+The included procedures are:

+* ``(malloc owner length)``
+* ``(free ptr)``
+* ``(getline)``
+* ``(putc)``

+NOTE: I haven't added the interfaces by default yet, but view the [console example](https://github.com/jlongster/dcpu-lisp/blob/master/examples/console.l) to see how to use them.

 # Examples